Maruha 78 (Seven Eight) Thermostat with Long Stroker for Best Radiator Performance

 (Photo 8) The NA8C thermostat

-In summary, an ideal thermostat has the characteristics as follows: 1) the centers of the valve and of the water neck are arranged in a line 2) the large valve diameter to supply more water to the radiator 3) more rod length 4) lowering the opening temperature to avoid the engine failures
+In summary, an ideal thermostat has the characteristics as follows: 1) the centers of the valve and of the water neck are arranged in a line 2) the large valve diameter to supply more water to the radiator 3) more rod length 4) lowering the opening temperature to avoid engine failures

 Maruha 78 Thermostat features the former characteristics (Photo 5).